Viva Colombia! Photo Tour Workshop

 Day 11 – Cartagena - Palenquera Ladies, Umbrella Streets, & Farewell Party This morning in legendary Cartagena will be one of those photographic experiences always remembered fondly.
 We hit the historical center streets while the tourists are still sleeping off the night before.
 Using beautiful colonial buildings as backgrounds, we’ll have an exclusive chance to photograph the grace and colorful elegance of the Palenquera ladies, icons of Colombia.
 Great opportunity to get as street creative as we possibly can!
 This morning will include old city street dancers, the famous Getsemani district with its great architecture & umbrella streets.
 Free time until 5pm when we meet for a special Farewell Cocktail Party & Dinner at one of Cartagena’s best restaurants.

 Day 12 – Cartagena - Flying Home for Dinner – Vaya con Dios!
 Don’t worry, there is time this morning to sleep off any party juice you may have been a little over exuberant with last night!
 When ready we'll drive you to Cartagena's international airport, only 15 minutes away.
 Trust us when we say - you will miss this place!
-You'll have many a good story and a lot of wonderful new photographs to share though.
+But you'll have many a good Colombia photo tour story and a lot of wonderful new photographs to share...